 Now, the next main thing is “How to find your passion in life even when you are depressed”.

-To find your passion is not that easy.
+Finding your passion is not that easy.
 Because we are so accustomed to our daily life routine that we don’t even think to find time to think about passion.

 Here are some suggestions on: